 This is the seventy-third in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Cape Town, South Africa.
+In this post, the focus is on Cape Town, South Africa.

 In addition to this series on diving destinations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.